aatwo/Examples-and-Tests/README.md

-# TestProjects
+# Examples and Tests
-Contains small test projects for investigative purposes.
+A collection of examples and tests for various things in various languages.